-This article looks at the comparison of margins and profitability between 3D Systems (DDD) and Stratasys (SSYS).
+This article compares the margins and profitability between 3D Systems (DDD) and Stratasys (SSYS).

-Both 3D Systems and Stratasys are leaders and early disruptors in the additive manufacturing space.
+3D Systems and Stratasys are leaders and early disruptors in additive manufacturing.

-They offer innovative 3D printing solutions which cover not only the hardware part such as 3D printers but also the software ecosystem that usually tags along with the printers.
+They offer innovative 3D printing solutions that cover the hardware part, such as 3D printers, and the software ecosystem that usually tags along with the printers.

 Therefore, 3D Systems and Stratasys operate in a highly lucrative industry.

-Should the business take off, the share price will absolutely soar beyond the moon.
+Should the business take off, the share price would soar to the moon.